nickbild/doom_kb/README.md

-# Doomsday Button
+# The Doomsday Button

-There is no quicker way to get your retro gaming fix than pressing the Doomsday Button.
+There is no quicker way to get your retro gaming fix than pressing The Doomsday Button.

 One press of the big red button launches a game of Doom on a nearby vintage PC.